 “PCD symptoms are easy to mistake for other more common diagnoses such as asthma,” O’Connor said.
 Hallmark symptoms of PCD include a chronic, year-round wet cough, a year-round runny nose, and nasal congestion.
 PCD can lead to frequent respiratory and sinus infections and often pneumonia.

-Although nNo analyzers are approved for clinical use in Europe and Canada, in the U.S. they are only approved for use in research settings.
-Currently, U.S. patients who undergo nNo testing do so as participants in a clinical trial, and at no cost to themselves.
-The newly published guidelines do, however, apply across North America.
+Although nNo analyzers are approved for clinical use in Europe and Canada, in the U.S. they are only approved for use in research settings, O’Connor said.
+Currently, U.S. patients who undergo nNo testing do so as participants in a clinical trial and at no cost to themselves.
+The guidelines do, however, apply across North America.

 Filling a Diagnostic Gap